PaloAltoNetworks/pan.dev/products/access/docs/adem/include-parameter.md

 hide_table_of_contents: false
 ---

-Autonomous DEM APIs require an `include` query parameter which you can use to include additional properties in the API's response.
+Autonomous DEM APIs provide an `include` query parameter that you can use to include additional properties in the API's response.
 You can include multiple parameters by providing them as a comma-separated list.
 You supply each element in the list in the format: